 OpenJDK is significant to anyone who is just getting started.
 Install it from Oracle’s website if you do not already have JDK on your laptop.
 Follow simple installation instructions if necessary.

 A project is a collection of everything you’ll need to get your Android app off the ground, up, and operating.
 A project consists of your workspace, source code, assets, test code, and other related settings.

 An Android Studio project is where all the action is.
-After completing your development process, all project materials are compiled into an APK (Android Application Package).
+After completing your development process, all project materials are compiled into an APK (Android Package Kit).
 Select your project name carefully since it will become the name that appears in Google Play.